influxdata/clockface/src/Components/Button/Documentation/ButtonGroup.md

 ### Best Practices

-If you are going to mix `SquareButton` with other buttons we recommend sticking with `direction={FlexDirection.Row}` (like in the example above).
+If you are going to mix `SquareButton` with other buttons we recommend sticking with `orientation={Orientation.Horizontal}` (like in the example above).
 Otherwise the buttons will not have consistent width when vertically stacked.

 <!-- STORY HIDE START -->